SweetySeelam2/Marketing_Strategy_AB_Testing/README.md

 ---

-## 🏆 My Contribution at Amazon

-At Amazon, I led this conversion uplift analysis using A/B testing and machine learning.
-My analysis helped unlock a 43.09% conversion uplift, saving ~$2.1M/year in ad waste and improving campaign ROI across multiple business units.
-The success was featured in our Quarterly Business Review and adopted across Prime Video, Kindle, and Fresh.

----

 ## 🔒 Proprietary & All Rights Reserved

 © 2025 Sweety Seelam.
 This work is proprietary and protected by copyright.
 All content, models, code, and visuals are © 2025 Sweety Seelam.
 No part of this project, app, code, or analysis may be copied, reproduced, distributed, or used for any purpose—commercial or otherwise—without explicit written permission from the author.